If you are looking for an easy and fun way to make a handmade gift, then this resin coasters project is for you!

 Popping Bubbles

 To help reduce bubbles in the resin coaster, you can use a heat tool or lighter for popping surface bubbles.
 You might have to use a toothpick or the edge of a clean stir stick to scoop out bubbles that won’t pop.
 When you have inclusions in the resin, it’s essential to check them, too.
-Bubbles can get trapped in the shapes.
+Bubbles can get trapped in shapes.

 Leave to Cure